Raku/roast/docs/New-Features-Policy.md

 ### 5) REVIEW BY CORE DEVELOPERS

-A "core developer" is a person who has a commit bit to a largely-compliant, "usable" implementation of the Perl 6 language that's in active development.
+A "core developer" is a person who has a commit bit to a largely-compliant, "usable" implementation of the Raku language that's in active development.
 If impact score requires more than one reviewer, the reviewers must be core developers from different implementations (where possible; the goal here is to ensure all implementations are reasonably satisfied with the feature being available in the language, and to avoid too many features becoming "implementation dependent).

 The language pumpkin (currently `jnthn++`) and BDFL (Larry Wall) have veto rights over all feature additions.
 If you are a core developer yourself, you cannot function as your own reviewer.